A Brief History of Cloud Countries

 “Rather than starting with the physical territory, we start with the digital community.
 We recruit online for a group of people interested in founding a new virtual social network, a new city, and eventually a new country.”

-The idea to move where you’re treated best isn’t new.
+The idea of moving where you’re treated best isn’t new.
 Over the past 30 years, concepts such as Sovereign Individual, Digital nomad, Hypernomad, and Bitcoin Citadel, and movements like the Free State Project have also emerged:

 “When the time is ripe for certain things, these things appear in different places in the manner of violets coming to light in early spring.”—Farkas Bolyai